zachcurry/emacs-anywhere/README.md

 <p>
   <img align="right" src="https://thumbs.gfycat.com/PlumpDeadlyAlpinegoat-size_restricted.gif" width="500px"></img>
   <h2>What it does</h2>
   A keyboard shortcut of your choosing creates a temporary frame and buffer.
-The text is automatically inserted into the application your using.
+The text is automatically inserted into the application you're using.
 Bust your moves on the fly, with fewer keystrokes.
 Invoke the shortcut with selected text and it will be replaced.
 </p>

 ## Install ##